 Prior to joining McChrystal Group, Catherine served as a Peace Corps volunteer, working as a health educator in Moldova.
 She previously worked as an editorial intern at Condé Nast Publishing.

 Catherine graduated from the College of William and Mary with a Bachelor of Arts in History and a minor in Public Health.
-She was selected to present her research on the cultural identity of Latvian immigrants residing in the United States at the European Studies Symposium.
+She was selected to present her research at the European Studies Symposium on the cultural identity of Latvian immigrants residing in the United States.

 Charles Goodyear is a Research Analyst at McChrystal Group, responsible for developing theory and case studies for the firm’s product offerings.
-As well, he is researching and contributing to an upcoming book authored by Chris Fussell, one of the firm’s Managing Partners.
+He also researched and contributed to the recently released Wall Street Journal bestselling book authored by Partner Chris Fussell, One Mission: How Leaders Build a Team of Teams.

 Prior to joining McChrystal Group in 2016, Charles taught english in China and worked in the research division for Kynikos Associates.

-Charles received a Bachelor of Arts in Global Affairs from Yale University.
+Charles received a Bachelor of Arts degree in Global Affairs from Yale University.

 Chris Fussell is a Partner at McChrystal Group, where he heads up the McChrystal Group Leadership Institute.
 Chris is an author of the 2015 New York Times bestseller, Team of Teams: New Rules of Engagement for a Complex World and 2017 Wall Street Journal bestseller, One Mission: How Leaders Build a Team of Teams.